How to Combine Two SSD Drives into One Without Data Loss

 5. Finally, select Yes to confirm the selection.

 Once, the disk is converted, now we have to combine both the SSD drives into one.
-Or if you don’t want to go through the hassle of converting manually, you can also use a third-party tool – EaseUS.

 2. Extend the disk